wolfpup-software/baseboard-css/README.md

 ## Applied styles

-`Baseboard` focuses on a small subset of css properties
+`Baseboard` changes a handful of css properties outside the responsibility of `layout` and `typography`.

 The following properties are resolved to their corresponding values on all elements:
 - `padding: 0`